5 tips for creating a winning arts audition or portfolio

 A student in a light blue shirt works on a self-portrait beside a window looking out into the forest.

 You’re a gifted young artist.
 You want to dance, paint, or write for hours every day, and you’ve decided that a prestigious arts camp or arts academy is the best place for you to do that.
-With this dream in mind, you’re excitedly filling out the program application.
-The first part of the application is no problem—name, address, contact information, program choice, and so on.
-But when you get to the second part, you hit a block.
-The admissions staff wants you to submit a portfolio of your best creative writing, or a video of you performing a monologue.
+With this dream in mind, you start filling out the program application.
+Then you realize you have to submit a portfolio of your best creative writing, or a video of you performing a monologue.
 All of the sudden, the anxiety sets in.
 What if I don’t get in?

 A student with long blonde hair wearing an orange shirt stands in front of a curtain to deliver a monologue.